 Other services, while not available in Mauritius yet, would be impossible to use: imagine streaming HD movies off Netflix.
 That’s possibly 15-20GB download per movie.
 Over your 1Mbps connection?
 Good luck waiting.
 You’d be better off buying it on Bluray.
 IF you can find the movie to buy, that is.
 So many other services, out of reach of Mauritians, because of either stupid licensing deals, or simply, because of our slow connections.

 I don’t know if you’re aware, but recently, online game marketplace, Steam had a Summer Sales.
 Original, genuine, AAA games being sold for fractions of their original prices.
 Way to go to destroy game piracy!
 Well, ouch, you can’t really use the service in Mauritius, can you?
 Yes, it is available to Mauritians.
 Yes, you can buy games using your credit cards.
 Then what is the problem?
 You still have to download the games: 7-10GB per download.
 Unless it’s the rare 15-20 GB download… Large downloads, in other words.
 While some of us are patient enough to wait the 20-30 hours required to download your newly purchased good, there still remains this rather troubling problem: you cannot play online without annoying your fellow gamers.
 Because you’d be lagging to no end and destroying the game experience for everyone.
 Online gaming requires good speeds, especially when you’re playing on international servers.
-The same happens with your Xbox 360 or PS3 consoles when you play online.
-Much worse will happen when the next generation consoles hit the market, with integrated entertainment shopping platforms in-built.
+The same happens when you play satta king 786 online.

 That was for enjoyment only.
 One can argue that “fun” and “enjoyment” are not good reasons enough to justify investing large amounts of money in fast connections.
 If my Office 2013 and cloud storage didn’t influence you enough, what if I mention this word: “teleworking”?
 What about our soon-to-be-created Mauritian startups, looking to offer services online?
 Perhaps a freelance graphic designer in Mauritius looking to work online, for a big company?
 Can it be done on slow connections?
 Don’t know.
 Depends on your patience, I believe.
 Or at least, your boss’ patience.
 I’m not elaborating on this further, because there’s a major hurdle involved in this, that is not related to connection speeds: how to accept payments?
 I’ll leave this for another post, I think.